tonyespy/edgex-core-snap/README.md

 `$ snap connect edgex-core-snap:system-observe core:system-observe`

+## Starting/Stopping EdgeX

+To start all the EdgeX microservices, use the following command:

+`$ edgex-core-snap.start-edgex`

+To stop all the EdgeX microservices, use the following command:

+`$ edgex-core-snap.stop-edgex`

 ### Enabling/Disabling service startup

 It's possible to a effect which services are started by the start-edgex script by editing